bdk-333/Indian-Cricket-Player-Classifier/README.md

-In this project, I have trained an SVM model on images of 5 cricket players from India - Virat Kohli, Rohit Sharma, Mohammad Shami, MS Dhoni and Sachin Tendulkar.
+In this project, I have tried to make a model that can predict images of 5 cricket players from India - Virat Kohli, Rohit Sharma, Mohammad Shami, MS Dhoni and Sachin Tendulkar.
 Out of SVM, RandomForest and Logistic Regression, SVM performed the best in my case so I have used that model to detect players in the website

 The link to the dataset used to train this model is: https://drive.google.com/drive/folders/1eQsg9AH66i2y7TF2STUBoMqjAjI2umJ8?usp=drive_link